Skip to main content

 CXXFLAGS = -I../include/ -DDEBUG

 • LDFLAGS: Using this Makefile variable you can add flags for the linker of Signaloid Cloud Compute Engine build process.
-You can use this variable to point to directories of your GitHub repository where you have committed pre-compiled static libraries build for the Signaloid Cloud Compute Engine.
+You can use this variable to point to directories of your GitHub repository where you have committed pre-compiled static libraries built for the Signaloid Cloud Compute Engine.

 LDFLAGS = -L../libs/